The Australian Supplier Comparison

 Direct answer

-Payment protection doesn't prove a seller is perfect, but it lowers the buyer's practical risk.
+Protected payment doesn't prove a seller is perfect, but it lowers the practical risk.

-If the seller only wants bank transfer, crypto, or a strange manual payment path, slow down.
+If the seller only wants bank transfer, crypto, or a strange manual payment method, slow down.

-Card and PayPal-style protection don't make a seller perfect, but they do create a practical layer of buyer protection that pure bank transfer doesn't.
+Card and PayPal-style protection don't make a seller perfect, but they give you a dispute trail that pure bank transfer doesn't.

 Direct answer